Twitter is where I write out loud (for better or for worse)

 These are some links I find myself re-reading:

 Currently, I’m working on something new.
 In the meantime, I’ve been consulting various technology startups.
 In the past, I’ve done consulting work in industries ranging from cannabis to tech R&D. Send me a message if this interests you: paicapital[at]icloud.com

 I previously worked at Sirona Medical as a software engineer.

-In previous lives, I’ve worked at an insurtech firm; I made simulation software; I also worked at a crypto hedge fund (a buzzword buffet I know.)
+In previous lives, I also made simulation software and worked at a crypto hedge fund (a buzzword buffet I know.)
+I wrote about Crypto for Hackernoon and helped coordinate the Virtual Futures project in London.
 Earlier this year, I graduated from the University of Warwick with an economics degree.